fmi-basel/LSTree/README.md

 # Introduction - LSTree

-This repository hosts the version of the code used for the [preprint](https://www.biorxiv.org/content/10.1101/2021.05.12.443427v1) *Multiscale light-sheet organoid imaging framework*.
+This repository hosts the version of the code used for the [preprint](https://www.biorxiv.org/content/10.1101/2021.05.12.443427v1) *Multiscale light-sheet organoid imaging framework* (de Medeiros, Ortiz et al 2021).

 **LSTree** is a digital organoid and lineage tree extraction framework for light sheet movies.
 It provides pre-processing, analysis and visualization tools which generate multiple features from the 3D recorded data.
 Ultimately, the extracted features can be visualized onto both lineage trees and 3D segmentation meshes in a combined way via a web-based viewer.